ds2010/pyStoNED/doc/sphinx/examples/Monotonic/icnls.rst

 Isotonic CNLS
 ======================

-This section introduces the Isotonic Convex Nonparametric Least squares (ICNLS) regression that is treated as a convexity related CNLS.
-To relax the concavity assuption (i.e., in the context of production function estimation) of CNLS, we need to modify the Afriat inequality constraint.
-To do that, we have to define a binary matrix :math:`P=[p_{ij}]_{n x n}` to represent the isotonicity.
+This section introduces a variant of CNLS estimator, Isotonic Convex Nonparametric Least squares (ICNLS), where ICNLS only relies on the monotonic assumption.
+To relax the concavity assumption in CNLS estimation (i.e., estimating a production function), we have to rephrase the Afriat inequality constraint in Problem （2.2).
+To do that, we define a binary matrix :math:`P=[p_{ij}]_{n x n}` to represent the isotonicity (Keshvari and Kuosmanen, 2013).

 Define the binary matrix :math:`P=[p_{ij}]_{n x n}` as follows